ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-res-pt title="Plaintext Response Content"}

-Responses are bound to responses and so consist only of AEAD-protected content.
+Responses are bound to requests and so consist only of AEAD-protected content.
 {{response}} describes the process for constructing and processing an
 Encapsulated Response.